HumanCellAtlas/dcp2/docs/dcp2_system_design.rst

 project.
 Ingest imports the spreadsheet into its internal database which is then used to populate a staging area to be imported into TDR.
-Both the staging area and TDR store the metadata in its normal and authoritative form, as JSON confirming to the HCA metadata schema.
+Both the staging area and TDR store the metadata in its normal and authoritative form, as JSON conforming to the HCA metadata schema.

 The only way for consumers to access that metadata verbatim is via the TDR API in combination with BigQuery.
 That access method is powerful and convenient,